CentralLabFacilities/m3bie/README.md

-# M3ens - Robot config
+# M3bie - Robot config
-This repository contains the configuration files for the Meka Robot at Ensta ParisTech
+This repository contains the configuration files for the Meka Robot at CITEC, University of Bielefeld